hmattinson/how-fat-is-your-erg/README.md

-# hmattinson.github.io
+# How FAT is your erg
-First try using github to host website projects
+A website to establish if your erg is indeed fat